Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Sparse Regularization of FLDA

-For the application in computational biology, there is particular interest in finding a small group of genes that best determine one of the phenotypic features.
-This leads to finding axes that have only a few non-zero elements.
-To identify such a sparse solution, we solved the following optimization problem:
+In computational biology applications, we are often interested in identifying a small subset of genes that effectively characterizes a specific phenotypic feature.
+This leads to the identification of axes with a few non-zero elements.
+To find such a sparse solution, we address the following optimization problem:

-from which the number of non-zero elements of $\vu^{*}$ is less or equal to $l$.
+where the number of non-zero elements of $\vu^{*}$ is constrained to be less or equal to $l$.

-This is known as a sparse generalized eigenvalue problem, which has three challenges \citep{tanSparseGeneralizedEigenvalue2018}: first, when the data are very high-dimensional, $\mM_{e}$ can be singular and non-invertible; second, because of the normalization term $\vu^T \mM_{e} \vu$, many solutions for sparse eigenvalue problems cannot be directly applied; finally, this problem involves maximizing a convex objective over a nonconvex set, which is NP-hard.
+This problem, also known as a sparse generalized eigenvalue problem, presents three challenges \citep{tanSparseGeneralizedEigenvalue2018}: Handling extremely high-dimensional data, $\mM_{e}$ can be singular and non-invertible; Working with the normalization term $\vu^T \mM_{e} \vu$, which restricts the application of many sparse eigenvalue solutions; Maximizing a convex objective over a nonconvex set, a problem known to be NP-hard.

-To solve it, we used truncated Rayleigh flow (Rifle), a method specifically developed to solve sparse generalized eigenvalue problems.
-The algorithm of Rifle is composed of two steps \citep{tanSparseGeneralizedEigenvalue2018}: first, to obtain an initial vector $\vu_{0}$ that is close to $\vu^{*}$.
-We used the solution from the non-sparse FLDA as an initial estimate of $\vu_{0}$; second, iteratively, to perform a gradient ascent step on the objective function, and then execute a truncation step that preserves the $l$ entries of $\vu$ with the largest values and sets the remaining entries to zero.
+To overcome these challenges, we employ the truncated Rayleigh flow (Rifle) method, which was designed specifically for solving sparse generalized eigenvalue problems.
+The Rifle algorithm is a two-step process \citep{tanSparseGeneralizedEigenvalue2018}: First, it acquires an initial vector $\vu_{0}$ that is close to $\vu^{*}$.
+For this, we use the non-sparse FLDA solution as an initial estimate for $\vu_{0}$; Second, it iteratively performs a gradient ascent on the objective function.
+This is followed by a truncation step that retains the $l$ entries of $\vu$ with the highest values and sets the remaining entries to zero.
 The step-by-step process of applying the Rifle method to solve our problem is detailed in the following pseudo-code:

-As proved in \citep{tanSparseGeneralizedEigenvalue2018}, if there is a unique sparse leading generalized eigenvector, Rifle will converge linearly to it with the optimal statistical rate of convergence.
-The computational complexity of the second step is $O(lg+g)$ for each iteration, therefore Rifle scales linearly with $g$, the dimensionality of the original data.
-Based on the theoretical proof, to guarantee convergence, the hyperparameter $\eta$ was selected to be sufficiently small such that $\eta \lambda_{max}(\mM_{e}) < 1$, where $\lambda_{max}(\mM_{e})$ is the largest eigenvalue of $\mM_{e}$.
-In our case, the other hyperparameter $l$, indicating how many genes to be preserved, was empirically selected based on the design of a follow-up experiment.
-As mentioned later in Results, we chose $l$ to be 20, a reasonable number of candidate genes to be tested in a biological study.
+As previously demonstrated in \citep{tanSparseGeneralizedEigenvalue2018}, the Rifle method can effectively converge to the unique sparse leading generalized eigenvector, assuming it exists, at the optimal statistical rate of convergence.
+The computational complexity of the second step in each iteration is $O(lg+g)$, indicating that the Rifle algorithm scales linearly with $g$, the number of genes in the input data.